rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/355-chenile-mybatis-query-tutorial.md

 {% endhighlight %}

 Here we define the getALl query in the student namespace.
 A few observations:
 	1. getAll is a paginated query.
-Since paginated queries need to explicitly return maxPages and maxCount it is important to define a "count query" as well.
+Since paginated queries need to explicitly return maxPages and maxCount by default, it is important to define a "count query" as well.
 The count query is called getAll-count by convention.
 This allows Chenile to know where to look for it.
+A query can opt out by setting `"countQueryEnabled": false`; in that case Chenile uses no-count pagination and returns `pagination.nextPageAvailable`.
 2. The orderby and pagination variables need to be added verbatim at the end of the getAll query (not the count query).
 This allows pagination and sorting.
 The paginated and sortable fields in the query meta data (in the JSON) must be set to true.
 3. The count query has exactly the same where clause as the getAll query.
 4. like filters are treated using the key word like as shown above